-If you are struggling with euphoric recall, call our 24-hour, toll-free helpline, 706-914-2327.
-Our specially trained admissions coordinators can help you think about the cost of addiction and relapse as well as the numerous benefits of a sober life.
+If you are struggling with euphoric recall and feel like you need help, give us a call at 706-914-2327.
+Our specially trained admissions team can help you think about the cost of addiction and relapse as well as the numerous benefits of a sober life.
 Call now, and let us help connect you with resources to keep your recovery on track.

 1 Jaffe, Adi, “Physical addiction or psychological addiction – Is there a real difference?”
 Psychology Today, July 26, 2010.